- Design Build

 A Thoughtful Approach to School Security

 I’ve dedicated my career to education architecture.
 With nearly two decades in this field, I’ve experienced the many ways in which buildings have had to adapt to meet the expectations of students and faculty.
-For instance, in the past 10 years there have been twice as many versions of the iPhone – that’s fast-moving technology!
+For instance, in the past 10 years there have been more than 15 versions of the iPhone – that’s fast-moving technology!
 As architects and planners, we’ve become use to being nimble and designing flexible spaces that can work with technologies not yet invented.

 Similarly, sustainability goals for projects are discussed early in the design process.
 We’ve achieved LEED certification on more than 250 buildings and in each the sustainability goals have influenced a building’s design or selection of materials and supplies.
 How can this same approach be applied to school security?

 But not everything has been as timely in its evolution.
 Safety, for example, is handled much the same as it was 20 years ago, despite an increase in school violence.
 Unlike issues surrounding technology and environmental design where goals are now set and budgeted for from the onset of the project, security conversations lag, and happen late in the process and at that time with little room left to change the trajectory of the initial design ideas.
 Security discussions center on additive solutions like hardware, security, and cameras, rather than passive solutions like layout and exits.
 What if we gave security the same kind of forethought?

 One of my first introductions to school security came in a landscape meeting for a project at Central Michigan University in the early 2000’s.
 The campus came ready to discuss how landscape design could promote safety for students and had created standards around crime prevention using natural environmental factors – landscaping, lighting, paths, etc. to minimize loss and crime.
 I appreciated their dedication to not only beautifying the campus but using the resources at hand to create an environment that was safer than it was before.

 A Multifaceted Approach